 When you think of a place to visit for vacation, Mumbai doesn’t easily come to mind.
 It is too fast, too dirty and too steeped in its own essence.
 But that, in a way, is what Mumbai is all about.
 This non-stop city has lots to offer a discerning tourist.
-It is called the Maximum City far a reason after all !
-Which is why we’ve put together the best tourist attractions of Mumbai.
+It is called the Maximum City far a reason after all!
+Which is why we’ve put together the best tourist attractions and places to visit in Mumbai.

 The sites and the sights: Like all places, there are two ways to ‘see’ the city.
 The first is like a tourist where you can grab a Mumbai Darshan Bus from MTDC that will take you on a whirlwind tour of 60 site seeing spots in a single day.
 This is for people who want to go back home and tell their kin that they ‘saw’ Mumbai.